 Flying an aircraft is a privilege that not many people will get to enjoy in their lifetime.
 Becoming a pilot is a huge responsibility!
 You’re responsible not only for the aircraft you’re flying, but the passengers inside.
 Not to mention, you’re in the air.
 Aviation maintenance is a matter of life and death if it’s not done often enough or correctly.
-Take care of your aircraft by taking these simple steps.
+Take care of your aircraft by exploring proper aircraft maintenance.

 Aircraft pilots are supposed to do 100-hour checks and annual checks regularly to keep their machines in the best shape possible.
 Studies have shown air crafts will require maintenance after every 25 hours of flying time and minor maintenance at least every 100 hours.
 Whether you own a helicopter or an airplane they will require routine maintenance to remain safe while in the air.
 Commercial helicopter sales around the world were expected to reach almost $5 billion in 2017.
 Aviation is a growing hobby and millions of people are getting more into it each and every day.